What Makes self esteem journal prompts for kids a Game-Changing Habit?

 Are digital journals as effective as paper?

 Digital and paper formats both work, provided children can focus.
 Tablets offer engaging visuals and backups, whereas notebooks deliver tactile satisfaction and reduce distractions.
-Younger students often benefit from paper’s sensory feedback.
+Younger students often benefit from the paper’s sensory feedback.
 Ultimately, consistency, reflective depth, and emotional safety determine effectiveness, not the medium chosen for journaling for sustained growth.

 How long before improvements show?